Biking in Minneapolis

-For a cool dip, stop at the beaches of lakes Nokomis, Harriet, Calhoun and Cedar.
+For a cool dip, stop at the beaches of lakes Nokomis, Harriet, Bde Maka Ska and Cedar.
 See the Rose Garden at Lake Harriet.

 In Wirth Park, take a stroll in the Quaking Bog or Eloise Butler Wildflower Garden; on weekends, naturalists lead walks.

 In the St. Anthony Falls area, visit the 1857 Lady of Lourdes Church, up the steps from Main Street on the east riverfront.